mgussekloo/laravel-facet-filter/README.md

 # Laravel Facet Filter

 This package intends to make it easy to implement facet filtering in a Laravel project.
-Since I couldn't find many alternatives, I decided to release this package as a way to help others.
+Since I couldn't find many alternatives I provide this package as a way to help others.

-### Is this better than using Algolia / Meilisearch / whatever?

-Probably not.

 ### Todo

-There is lots of room for improvement in this package.
-Please feel free to help out.
+There is certainly room for improvement in this package.
+Feel free to contribute!

 ### Installation